Seagram Building: TIAA ownership

-21st century
+RFR ownership

+2000s and 2010s

-Real estate investor Aby Rosen entered a contract in October 2000 to purchase a majority ownership stake in the building for $375 million, completing his purchase that December.
+The real estate investor Aby Rosen entered a contract in October 2000 to purchase a majority ownership stake in the building for $375 million, completing his purchase that December.
 At the time, 99.5 percent of the building's space was occupied, but only six original tenants remained.
 The following year, the Seagram Company moved its headquarters out of the building.
-Rosen's RFR Holding retained ownership of the Seagram Building.
-Meanwhile, French media conglomerate Vivendi, which acquired the Seagram Company in 2000, started selling off the building's art in 2003 to raise money.
+Rosen's RFR Holding retained ownership of the Seagram Building and spent $20 million on renovations over the next four years.
+The French media conglomerate Vivendi, which acquired the Seagram Company in 2000, started selling off the building's art in 2003 to raise money.
 RFR received the LPC's permission in 2005 to transfer unused development rights at the Seagram Building site to a neighboring building.
 In exchange, the Seagram Building's owners would be required to keep the facade in near-original condition.

 The Seagram Building was nominated for inclusion on the National Register of Historic Places (NRHP) on January 12, 2006, and was added to the NRHP on February 24, 2006.
-RFR did not have full ownership of the Seagram Building until 2013, when it purchased a 14 percent stake from Harry Lis.
+RFR obtained full ownership of the Seagram Building in 2013, when it purchased a 14 percent stake from Harry Lis.
 In 2015, RFR decided to terminate Four Seasons' and the Brasserie's leases ahead of schedule, and the restaurants were closed.
 RFR proposed changes to the Four Seasons' interior, including removing the glass wall between the Grill Room and Pool Room, as well as converting the wine cellar to restrooms.
 The LPC rejected RFR's proposal to change the interior of The Four Seasons Restaurant, except for a carpet replacement, which the commission allowed.
 Annabelle Selldorf restored the physical structure while William Georgis oversaw the interior design.

 The Grill and the Pool were opened within the former Four Seasons space in mid-2017.
 That year, architect Peter Marino designed the Lobster Club within the former Brasserie space in the basement.
 In addition, the facade was restored in 2016, and RFR spent $400,000 to install waterproofing on the fountains and $250,000 to renovate the plaza benches.
 RFR was also planning to change the underground garage, which did not have landmark status.
 Initially, RFR did not seek the LPC's permission to change the landmark-designated Four Seasons interior, only requesting permission in late 2017 after the renovations were completed.
 The LPC retroactively approved the renovations nearly two years later, with some modifications.
 To conform to the plans that the LPC had approved, the Pool's lounge room was closed in December 2019 for a one-month renovation.
 The next month, the Grill took over the Pool because of higher demand for cuisine in the Grill.